MQTTCool/auth-hook-example/README.md

   ```
   - Get the `deploy.zip` file from the releases of this project, unzip it and
     copy the `MQTT_Auth_demo.jar` from `lib` into the `mqtt_connectors/lib`
-    folder of your MQTT.cool installation.
+    folder of your MQTT.Cool installation.
   - As the project contains two different Hook implementations, `mqttextender.auth_demo.hooks.AuthHook` and
     `mqttextender.auth_demo.hooks.AuthHookWithAuthCache`, edit the
     `mqtt_master_connector_conf.xml` file adding the class name of the Hook you